server-mechanic/mechanic/README.md

 #### Evolve your containers, virtual machines and bare metal servers more easily.

+## Status

+Still a prototype.

 ## Features

 * Evolve your servers step by step.
 * Write server migrations in your favorite language.
 * Focus on the migrations instead of developing reusable plugins.
 * Minimal overhead, no central server required.

+## TODOs

+* Increase test coverage by writing unit tests.
+* Restructure project to be more golang style.
+* Create examples.

 ## Contributing